AFLplusplus/AFLplusplus/README.md

   Many improvements were made over the official afl release - which did not get any improvements since November 2017.

-  Among others afl++ has a more performant llvm_mode, supporting llvm up to version 9, Qemu 3.1, more speed and crashfixes for Qemu, better *BSD and Android support and much, much more.
+  Among other changes afl++ has a more performant llvm_mode, supports llvm up to version 9, QEMU 3.1, more speed and crashfixes for QEMU, better *BSD and Android support and much, much more.

   Additionally the following patches have been integrated: